Piszmog/go-htmx-template/README.md

 - Install [air](https://github.com/air-verse/air#installation)

 `templ`, `sqlc`, and `tailwindcss` (via [`go-tw`](https://github.com/Piszmog/go-tw)) are included as `go tool` directives.
-When running the application for the first time, it may a little take time as `templ`, `sqc` and `go-tw` are being downloaded and installed.
+When running the application for the first time, it may a little take time as `templ`, `sqlc` and `go-tw` are being downloaded and installed.

 ### air